 There are two ways you can add a transaction to the system.

-In both Individual and Organization records is a Transactions section.
-Click the add icon in the top right corner to add a new transaction.
+Both Individual and Organization records contain a Transactions section.
+Click the add icon (green plus sign) in the top right corner of the Transactions section header to add a new transaction.

 Under the Accounting tab, select Add Transaction.